oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 If you want to see how all of this works, just use the "View Source" functionality of your browser.
-The entire game is written in Python and I plan on writing an in-depth explaination of the code behind this game in a subsequent post.
+The entire game is written in Python and I plan on writing an in-depth explanation of the code behind this game in a subsequent post.